-Sexual abuse and student safety have become issues of increasing concern in schools, colleges and universities across the country.
+Sexual abuse and student safety are issues of increasing concern in schools, colleges and universities across the country.
 Many states have passed laws to mandate policies meant to prevent child sexual abuse.

-As child sexual abuse continues to draw the public eye, concerned parents are asking questions:
+As child sexual abuse continues to draw the public eye, concerned parents are asking:

 “What is this school doing to protect my child?”